ADHD Treatment & ADD Treatment

 Morningside uses a comprehensive, integrated approach that views each client as unique and distinctive -- an individual.
 Therapists at Morningside might have clients develop a routine that includes tools such as a calendar or personal appointment book, lists, Post-it notes, and organized folders for all paperwork.
 Large tasks are broken down into more manageable, smaller steps so that completing each part of the task provides a sense of accomplishment.
 This process builds a client's skill set that may herald long-term recovery rather than temporary relief of sysptoms, with such momentary relief achieved by medications alone.
 Therapists will help clients with ADHD learn how to organize their life by developing these skills.

-The practice of multiple medications to mask the symptoms of ADHD is avoided at Morningside Recovery.
+The practice of multiple medications to mask the symptoms of ADHD (NIH definitions) is avoided at Morningside Recovery.
 Appropriate, evidence-based psychotherapy in conjunction with transparent communication with a client's psychiatrist can help change a client’s approach to life by getting them to examine their own behaviors and outcomes.
 Treatment at Morningside Recovery encourages clients with ADHD to adjust to the life changes that come with treatment for ADHD.
 Clients often say it’s all about looking at things in a new way.